masa-sumimoto/adobe-xd-color-scale/README.md

 # Adobe XD Color Scale
 A plugin that can generate color scales.
-Select an element on an artboard and run the plugin.
-You can get graded colors from specific colors towards white, black, complementary colors etc. You can also get a color scale by selecting two specific colors.
+Select one Text, Rectangle, or Ellipse node and run the plugin.
+You can get graded colors from the node fill color towards white, black, complementary colors etc. You can also get a color scale by selecting two specific nodes.

 ![mainvisual](https://github.com/masa-sumimoto/adobe-xd-color-scale/blob/master/src/images/mainvisual.png)